croessner/pfxhttp/README.md

 server:

   listen:
+    # List of "socket_map" and "policy_service" listeners.

+    - kind: "socket_map"

       # 'tcp', 'tcp6' or 'unix'
       # By using 'unix' the paramter 'mode' must also be specified
       type: "tcp"

       # An IPv4 or IPv6 address (also 0.0.0.0 or [::]).
 For "unix" this is a path.
       address: "[::]"

       # TCP port, if any.
       port: 23450

+      # Optional unix socket mode
+      mode: "0666"

+    - kind: "policy_service"

+      # The 'name' field is required, if 'kind' is "policy_service".
+It is an indicator under the 'policy_services'
+      # section to find a matching configuration for this policy.
+      name: "default"

+      # 'tcp', 'tcp6' or 'unix'
+      # By using 'unix' the paramter 'mode' must also be specified
+      type: "tcp"

+      # An IPv4 or IPv6 address (also 0.0.0.0 or [::]).
+For "unix" this is a path.
+      address: "[::]"

+      # TCP port, if any.
+      port: 23451

       # Optional unix socket mode
       mode: "0666"

   logging:
     # Optional flag to get logging JSON formatted